raspberrypilearning/getting-started-crumble/en/step_4.md

 Everything that you connect underneath the `program start`{:class="block3myblocks"} block will run.

-Any blocks in your workspace that are not connected to the `program start`{:class="ff5e3a"} block will not run.
+Any blocks in your workspace that are not connected to the `program start`{:class="crumblebasic"} block will not run.

 --- task ---